Dr.Sc Ed Connor

 Researchers from Prof. Guido Verbeck’s group at the University of North Texas (UNT) carried out analysis of drugs of abuse (DOA) and explosives using an ion trap GC-MS to compare results when using helium and hydrogen carrier and buffer gas.
 As well as comparing the two gases, the group also assessed a number of ion volumes with different orifice diameters to look at their effect on sensitivity with either gas.

-With hydrogen increasingly being used as an alternative to helium for a number of GC analyses, this study will be of particular interest to forensic scientists analysing DOA and energetic materials by GC-MS. The paper, published in the journal Science & Justice can be downloaded from here.
+With hydrogen increasingly being used as an alternative to helium for a number of GC analyses, this study will be of particular interest to forensic scientists analyzing DOA and energetic materials by GC-MS. Download the paper, published in the journal Science & Justice.

 Materials & Methods

 A 1mg/mL in methanol standard mixture of drugs (cocaine, phenolbarbitol, codeine, oxycodone and diazepam) was purchased and explosive compounds (Pentaerythritoltetranitrate (PETN), Triacetonetriperoxide (TATP),ethylene glycol dinitrite (EGDN), cyclotrimethylenetrinitramine (RDX), trinitrotoluene (TNT), dinitrotoluene (DNT), Methyl ethyl ketone peroxide (MEKP) and hexamethylenetriperoxidediamine (HMTD)) synthesised in the lab.